 Life after leg amputation: Types of prosthetic legs

-The other type of legs are above the knee prosthetic legs.
-These also consist of a custom socket, aluminum post and a foot.
-However, for above the knee prosthetic legs, they have the addition of a knee attachment.
-Since I’m not an expert on above the knee prosthetic legs, I can only assume that they also include gel liners and socks.
+The other type of legs are above-the-knee prosthetic legs.
+These also consist of a custom socket, an aluminum post, and a foot.
+However, for above-the-knee prosthetic legs, they have the addition of a knee attachment.
+Since I’m not an expert on above-the-knee prosthetic legs, I can only assume that they also include gel liners and socks.

 The benefits of prosthetics

 Obviously without complete use of your legs, whether you have one amputated leg or two, you are at the mercy of crutches or a wheelchair.
 Mobility is a factor.
 Since I received my two prosthetic legs, I have full mobility.
 I don’t use crutches or a wheelchair at all and I haven’t since I learned how to use my legs.
 This is a major benefit of prosthetics.
 Today, eight years later, my life after leg amputation is completely normal.
 I feel as if my legs are real, with the exception of having to take them off at night.

 It’s been over five years since I’ve had new legs made.
 After five years my warranty is null so my legs are so longer eligible for adjustments.
 So my husband and I decided to take the plunge and start the process to upgrade and move into something new.

 A lot has changed since the last time I had legs made.
 I’m currently wearing my first real set of prosthetic legs.
 I had a previous trial pair, but these are heavy and bulky and have big black batteries strapped to the side.
 The batteries are for my feet which are hydraulic and adapt for things like going up and down ramps and climbing stairs.
 I plug them in every night before I go to bed.